-With so many reticle options nowdays, it is difficult to find something that can be used for all situations.
+With so many reticle options nowadays, it is difficult to find something that can be used for all situations.
 Element's reticles have been designed by hunters, competition shooters and plinkers - We do it all, and we've done our best to design all-purpose reticles that are useful without being too "cluttered".
 APR stands for "All-Purpose Reticle", and has been designed with some intuitive features:

-- -1/10 MRAD scale on the vertical & horizontal axis for measuring group size - -Center dot for clarity when engaging small targets - -Numbered markings for fast holds in stressful situations - -Holdover markings down to 38 MRAD for ELR shooting when the turret is maxed out - -Windage dots below the crosshair for more precise wind holds (APR-1D)
+- -1/10 MRAD or 1/4 MOA scale on the vertical & horizontal axis for measuring group size - -Center dot for clarity when engaging small targets - -Numbered markings for fast holds in stressful situations - -Windage dots below the crosshair for more precise wind holds